HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 The goal of this IG is to constrain resources for use specifically in [SMART Health Cards].
 This applies to the contents of both digital and paper Health Cards, including Health Cards produced via a Health Card-specific FHIR endpoint like `[base]/Patient/:id/$health-cards-issue`.
 This IG is not applicable to general purpose FHIR endpoints like `[base]/Patient/:id/Immunization`; these are governed by other IGs like [US Core](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-immunization.html).

+Note that this IG is not directly related to the [SMART App Launch Framework](http://www.hl7.org/fhir/smart-app-launch/).
+The name comes from [SMART Health IT](https://smarthealthit.org/), who also developed the [SMART Health Card] framework that this IG supports.
+SMART App Launch and SMART Health Cards are designed to work well together (the former being one of multiple methods for issuing the latter), but they don't have a hard dependency with each other.

 ### Actors

 The primary actors are: